 Your bodily fluids and tissues may be tested.
 This can be done with:

+Cancer treatment varies depending on the stage and type of cancer.
 Surgery is the most important component of any approach to cure kidney cancer.
 There is some information suggesting immunotherapies may be of some benefit.
-Radiation can be used to treat kidney cancer that has spread to the lung, bones, or brain, but it is not a cure.
+Radiation therapy can be used to treat kidney cancer that has spread to the lung, bones, or brain, but it is not a cure.
 Chemotherapy is not a very effective form of treatment.

 Surgery involves the removal of a cancerous tumor, nearby tissue, and possibly nearby lymph nodes.
 Surgeries to treat kidney cancer include: